live-composer/live-composer-page-builder/readme.txt

 * [Please, report any bugs on GitHub](https://github.com/livecomposer/live-composer-page-builder/issues/)
 * [You can download any previous version here](https://wordpress.org/plugins/live-composer-page-builder/developers/)

+= 1.3.3 - August 9th 2017 =

+= Bug Fixes: =
+* Fixes the broken div wrappers in header/footers introduced in the previous version
+* Fixes a JS error that appears in the Menu Pro (no outerHide function)
+* Issue [#753](https://github.com/livecomposer/live-composer-page-builder/issues/753): Fixes a bug of pagination when the LC caching is active
+* Issue [#754](https://github.com/livecomposer/live-composer-page-builder/issues/754): Fixes a bug with the active menu style when the LC caching is active
+* Issue [#755](https://github.com/livecomposer/live-composer-page-builder/issues/755): Fixes the broken google map when the LC caching is active
+* Issue [#756](https://github.com/livecomposer/live-composer-page-builder/issues/756): Fixes a bug in builder.frontend.main.js
+* Issue [#757](https://github.com/livecomposer/live-composer-page-builder/issues/757): Fixes a bug with the header/footer editing overlay

+= Information about cache: =

+If have problems with the cache, you can disable the Live Composer caching feature from WP Admin > Live Composer > Settings > Performance > HTML/CSS caching.

 = 1.3.2.1 - July 25th 2017 =